Scuba diving in Cancun, Mexico – the waters that offer it all

 Wreck of the C-58, USS Harlequin

 This former US Navy minesweeper was bought by the Mexican Navy and then sunk as the base for an artificial reef in the 1980s.
-Scuba diving in Cancun, Mexico is known for being very welcoming for beginner divers.
-But the C-58 is very definitely not for the uninitiated.
-You’ll need to be used to diving with something over your head and the wreck is pretty far down.
-The Ko’ox team knows the local sites better than any Cancun scuba center, so you can get all the advice and information you need before you set out.
+Scuba diving in Cancun, Mexico is known for being very welcoming for beginner divers, but the C-58 is definitely not for the uninitiated.
+You’ll need to be accustomed to diving with something over your head and the wreck is deeper than most other local dives.
+The Ko’ox Dive Team is intimate with the local dive sites more than most Cancun scuba centers, so you can get all the advice, support and information you need before you set out.

 When is the best time of year to go scuba diving in Cancun, Mexico?

 The water in the Caribbean stays warm all year round so you can dive whenever you like.
-From late summer to early Fall is the rainy season, with the potential for hurricanes as we move into Fall.
-But it’s also part of the off-season, traditionally May to September, where you’ll find dramatically reduced numbers of visitors and scuba diving in Cancun fall in terms of prices.
+From late summer to early fall is the rainy season, with the potential for hurricanes as we move into the fall.
+This is also the off-season, traditionally May to September, where you’ll find dramatically reduced numbers of visitors scuba diving in Cancun and the best prices too.
 That time of year is also the period where the annual migrations of whale sharks and other intriguing marine creatures reach the area.
 This is a much sought-after part of the experience of scuba in Cancun, so take the timing into account when you plan your trip.

 Cancun snorkeling – tropical fish, cenotes and more

-El Museo Subaquatico de Arte (Musa, mentioned above) should be placed right at the top of your list of places to snorkel in Cancun.
+El Museo Subaquatico de Arte (MUSA, mentioned above) should be placed right at the top of your list of places to snorkel in Cancun.
 One of the best pieces of advice you will receive before you start most Cancun snorkeling tours is “don’t forget your camera.”
 There’s so much technicolor marine life here that it will be a challenge to remember it all!
 Keep an eye out for the loggerhead and Green turtles and sailfish which migrate through the area at certain times of the year.
-The vibrant sponges.
-Multicolored coral formations.
-And thousands of species of tropical fish.
+The vibrant sponges, multicolored coral formations, myriad of species of tropical fish and a kaleidoscope of colours.
 You’ll always emerge into the bright sunshine, walking up one of the postcard-perfect white-sand beaches for which this tropical-daydream part of Mexico is rightly famous.

 The best of Cancun Dive shops